danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

   Always model your UI down, before you start writing any code.
 Just like we did.
 This will help you to have a clear mental picture about your components about who the parent components is and what it's child(ren) is/are
   </li>
   <br />

   <li>
-  Buttressing my first point, i found it easier to think about React from top to bottom.
-Write your component first before writing the React Class.(for example "<PollForm />" should come first before writing "React.createClass" or any functional part)
+  Buttressing my first point, i found it easier to think about UI design with React from top to bottom.
+Take a piece of paper and draw the layout of your components and identify the components the parent components and the children, do this before writing any code, Then work your way down and start implementing the various callbacks and methods of the components.
   </li>

   <br />

   <li>
   Always use <strong>setState</strong> to trigger a UI update.
 There is another method called <strong>forceUpdate</strong> that forces the UI to re-render itself and it's possible to have a complex interface where you might use it.
 But if you see yourself relying on <strong>forceUpdate</strong> too much to update the interface, that's a warning sign that something is wrong with your UI design and your componenets aren't really interacting with each other like they should.
   </li>

   <br />

   <li>
-  React isn't going anywhere soon. so learn it!.
-Facebook built react and they use it heavily on <strong>FACEBOOK.COM</strong> which also means that any problem you're likely to encounter with react has already been encountered and solved by facebook which is a plus for you.
+  React isn't going anywhere soon, so learn it!.
+Facebook built react and they use it heavily on <strong>facebook.com</strong> which also means that any problem you're likely to encounter with react has already been encountered and solved by facebook.
   </li>
 </ul>